 WFSS blocking filters

-The NIRISS WFSS mode uses 6 blocking filters in the PW.
-These are the 4 wide-band filters (F090W, F115W, F150W, and F200W), and 2 medium-band filters (F140M, and F158M).
+The NIRISS WFSS mode uses six blocking filters in the PW.
+These are the four wideband filters (F090W, F115W, F150W, and F200W), and two medium-band filters (F140M, and F158M).
 Figures 3 and 4 provide different visualizations of the wavelength coverage and spatial extent of the traces isolated by the blocking filters.

 Subarrays are not available for general observations in the WFSS mode.
 However, to support calibration observations of brighter standard stars, subarrays are available in the external calibration template for use by STScI instrument scientists.
 More details are provided in the NIRISS subarrays article.

 The NIRISS PSF is undersampled in the wavelength range (0.8–2.2 μm) covered by the WFSS mode.
 For compact sources, a significant fraction of the flux in WFSS spectra is concentrated in the central few pixels of the cross-dispersion profile.
 Dithering is therefore required for WFSS observations in order to mitigate the impact of hot pixels, cosmic rays, and residual flat field errors, and also to improve the effective spatial resolution.

 Since WFSS observing programs are likely to use both the GR150R and GR150C grisms in an observing sequence, optimized dither patterns have been defined for this mode.
 Details on the available dither patterns are provided on the NIRISS WFSS dithers page.